thomas-roos/aws-greengrass-lite/README.md

 ### Installing Greengrass Lite binary

-currently install is performed by the compile from source steps below.
+Currently, install is performed by the compile from source steps below.

 ### Configuring Greengrass Lite